radzenhq/radzen-blazor/Radzen.DocFX/articles/components/chart.md

 # Chart component

-This guide demonstrates how to use RadzenBlazorChart.
+This article demonstrates how to use RadzenBlazorChart.

 ## Series
 The chart can display data as bar, column, line, area, pie and donut series.
 The chart series needs